 With HTC Vive and Oculus Rift, I knew what I was getting.
 I was running the headsets off my own top-of-the-line PC, that had the power to play most games on their maximum settings.
 With PlayStation VR, however, I was a little less sure everything would work out.

-But, as it turns out, the PS4 is more than capable of displaying two surprisingly crisp images, that may not offer the most amazing, mind-blowing fidelity, but are more than adequate for the vast majority of games.
+But, as it turns out, the PS4 is more than capable of displaying two surprisingly crisp images – they may not offer the most amazing, mind-blowing fidelity, but are more than adequate for the vast majority of games.
 (Of the titles I tried, all of them worked as advertised, but I noticed that many of them stuck with simple graphics rather than going for the real-life look.)

 Similarly head-tracking was nearly as precise on PSVR as it was on either the Oculus Rift or HTC Vive, with the only minor caveat being that the system would lose the Touch controllers from time-to-time, merely due the fact that the tracking space is so much more confined.

-Despite having a smaller field of view than the Oculus Rift by about 10 degrees (110 vs 100), the PlayStation VR surprisingly rarely made me feel nauseated, due in no small part to the 18ms latency that made experiences mostly smooth without discernable lag or judder.
-I remember a time where its field of view was a major sticking point for me, however, at worse the final unit occasionally feels like viewing the world through a pair of goggles.
+Despite having a smaller field of view than the Oculus Rift by about 10 degrees (110 vs 100), the PlayStation VR – surprisingly – rarely made me feel nauseated, due in no small part to the 18ms latency that made experiences mostly smooth without discernible lag or judder.
+I remember a time where its field of view was a major sticking point for me, but now the worst is that the PSVR occasionally feels like viewing the world through a pair of goggles.

-Experiences varied in levity from casual, playroom escapades to hyper-intense combat and even a horror game for added measure.
+Experiences vary in levity from casual, playroom escapades to hyper-intense combat and even horror games.
 The system and its specs lend themselves to more light-hearted fare rather than the fast-paced, high-intensity ones, and while the latter are passable they're prone to making you feel more nauseated than impressed (RIGS, I'm looking in your direction).